Northern Lakes

 Q: Does the model horse need to fit into the stall that the competitors are bringing?

-• For this year, the answer is no, the horse does not need to fit in the stall; this allows the option of bringing a big stuffed horse to a really small model
+• No, the horse does not need to fit in the stall; this allows the option of bringing a big stuffed horse to a really small model

 Q: Does there need be a separate tack & feed stall?